anson-vandoren/ansonvandoren.com/content/about.md

 ## What I'm Currently Doing

-**Director of Systems Engineering at Kateeva, Inc.**
+**Director of Software & Systems Engineering at Kateeva, Inc.**

-> _I spend most of my time figuring out how to make extraordinarily complex high-volume mass production machines seem simple and easy to their owners.
-I run a multidisciplinary team that translates business into system requirements, creates the interfaces between sub-systems, owns machine vision and control systems, and drives overall system integration and optimization from concept to installation at a customer site._
+> _I spend most of my time figuring out how to make extraordinarily complex high-volume mass

-**Building tools for automated trading**
+> production machines seem simple and easy to their owners.
+I lead a team that translates
+> business requirements into system requirements, designs and implements the human and
+> factory interfaces, translates print algorithms into machine control software, and drives overall
+> system integration and optimization from concept to installation at a customer site._

+**Building use(ful | less) electronics projects**

-> _Because a day job isn't enough to keep me entertained, I'm also digging into quantitative finance and learning how to apply that to cryptocurrency trading and traditional equity markets.
-Building stuff with Python, Binance, Robinhood, and Go._
+> _Because a day job isn't enough to keep me entertained (and because quarantine means more
+> time spent at home these days), I'm building things like automated thermostats, EEPROM
+> programmers, oh... and an 8-bit CPU from SN7400 logic chips._

+> _Switching back and forth between contributing to various open source projects (mainly around web development and quantitative finance), and building my own stuff with Python, Javascript, and Go._